torbsd/torbsd.github.io/index.md

 and privacy solutions.
 With increasing surveillance and censorship, Tor is a vital tool, and the project has grown by leaps-and-bounds since its creation at the US Naval Labs in the 1990’s.
-Millions rely on Tor’s operation in a world filled with threats to anonymity and privacy.
+Millions rely on Tor’s operation in a world filled with internet surveillance and censorship.

 __While recognizing the Tor Project is a dynamic open source project with a vibrant community, we are also concerned with the overwhelming GNU/Linux monoculture that is an Achilles’ Heel.
 Monocultures in nature are dangerous, as vulnerabilities are held in common across a broad spectrum.
 In contrast, diversity means single vulnerabilities are less likely to harm the entire ecosystem.
 In a global anonymity network, monocultures are potentially disastrous.
 A single kernel vulnerability in GNU/Linux impacting Tor relays could be devastating.
 We want to see a stronger Tor network, and we believe one critical ingredient for that is operating system diversity.__